 A definitive guide on how to write a blog post

-It took me years to understand how to write blog content that ranks on Google and Bing.
+It took me years to understand how to write high-quality blog content that ranks on Google and Bing.
 I was a very slow learner.

 For way too long, I was under the impression that if I wrote a lot of words often enough, about anything, everything would magically happen.
 In a general sense, I was right.

 I got visitors to my blog posts, people read, added some comments, so I made a few friends and all was well with the world.
 Well, if 10, 20 or 30 visits to my blog each day was a sign of success, I was successful.
 But of course, I wasn’t.